MPI-Dortmund/cryolo/source/installation.rst

 The installation happens 3 steps:

-1. First your need to install crYOLO either for CUDA11 (1A) or CUDA 10 (1B)
+1. First your need to install crYOLO either for CUDA11 (step 1A) or CUDA 10 (step 1B)
-2. Install napari
+2. Install napari and the boxmanager plugin
-3. Link the napari installation into your crYOLO environment for convinience.
+3. Link the napari installation into your crYOLO environment for convenience.

 If you want to install the boxmanager locally on your computer without crYOLO, you can skip 1 and step 3.